mjuettner/aws-ssm-ec2ic-demo/README.md

 - An Internet Gateway and a NAT Gateway
 - A Security Group with no Ingress rules

-Then it will create the following resources specific to this demonstration:
+Then it will create the following resources that have some configurations specific to this demonstration:

+InstanceRole: The role for the EC2 instance.
+The permissions granted by the AmazonSSMManagedInstanceCore policy attached to it are required for both connectivity options to work.

 ```
   InstanceRole:
     Type: 'AWS::IAM::Role'